Vidyo/simple-connector-xamarin/README.md

 ## Overview
 The solution contains four projects: VidyoClientIOS (bindings library), VidyoClientAndroid (bindings library), SimpleVidyoConnectorIOS (iOS application project), SimpleVidyoConnectorAndroid (Android application project)
+> Note: the iOS bindings library is compatible with version 4.1.15.7 of the VidyoClient-iOSSDK

 ## Build and Run Application
 1. Open the solution SimpleVidyoConnector.sln in Xamarin Studio version 6.3 or later.